 All the M3AAWG Public Policy Comments are available fom the M3AAWG Public Policy page in this section.

-These best practices and white papers represent the cooperative efforts of M3AAWG members to provide the industry with recommendations and background information to improve messaging security and protect users.
+These best practices and papers represent the cooperative efforts of M3AAWG members to provide the industry with recommendations and background information to improve messaging security and protect users.
 M3AAWG best practices are updated as needed and new documents are added as they become available.

 ESPs take on significant risk every time a new customer sends email.
 A bad client can undermine the sending reputation for the ESP’s other clients as well as inflict abuse at recipient domains.
 This paper reviews some vetting practices to avoid these problems.